nipreps/fmriprep/docs/faq.rst

     'roi': {'datatype': 'anat', 'suffix': 'roi'},
   }

-Only modifications of these queries will have any effect.
-You may filter on any entity defined in the PyBIDS
+The queries you provide will overwrite any default, but any query not specified will be set to the default listed above.
-`config file <https://github.com/bids-standard/pybids/blob/master/bids/layout/config/bids.json>`__.
+You may filter on any entity defined in the PyBIDS `config file <https://github.com/bids-standard/pybids/blob/master/bids/layout/config/bids.json>`__.
 To select images that do not have the entity set, use json value: ``null``.
 To select images that have any non-empty value for an entity use string: ``'*'``